 2. The Worship Accompanist and the Service Playing examinations consist of a Practical section only, which may be taken live at the time of the annual College examinations, or at other times of the year by a recording made by the candidate and submitted to the Board of Examiners for marking.
 A completed application form must be submitted in advance.
 The candidate’s playing must be recorded in a single session under the supervision of two invigilators, one of whom must be an officer (Centre, Regional or National) of the College.
 Recordings must be submitted in high quality MP3 or WAV format, or on CD, and must be accompanied by a certification form signed by the invigilators.
 The necessary forms are available here, or may be requested from the National Office.

 3. All other examinations must be taken at the annual examination session, and consist of three sections: Practical, Written, and Ear Tests.
-Only candidates who have successfully completed all sections at the same session are eligible for scholarships.
+Only candidates who have successfully completed all sections at the same session are eligible for prizes.
 Supplementary Ear Tests are offered for candidates who have passed the Written section of an examination but not the ear tests.
 Supplementary Ear Tests may be administered in January or June of each year.

 4. At the request of the local examination supervisor, candidates for organ exams may be asked to provide a single legal copy of each selection they are performing for the examiners.